Best English Translations of the Bible

 The claim by the publisher is that the NASB does not attempt to interpret Scripture through translation and that NASB adheres to the principles of a formal equivalence translation.
 They aimed at “a most exacting and demanding method of translation” striving for word-for-word translation that is both accurate and clear.
 This method more closely follows the word and sentence patterns of the biblical authors in order to enable the reader to study Scripture in its most literal format.
-In some cases, changes were made in the main text in the direction of a more current English idiom with the more literal rendering indicated in the footnotes.
-Although the translation is highly readable, the score for readability is not as high as for COM or ESV. and the reading is more woody.
-Although the NASB is highly literal translation it is translated with a traditional Trinitarian bias and includes excessive capitalization as well as suggestive section headings that further biases the reader.
+In some cases, changes were made in the main text in the direction of a more current English idiom, with the more literal rendering indicated in the footnotes.
+Although the translation is highly readable, the score for readability is not as high as for COM or ESV, the reading is woodier.
+Although the NASB is a highly literal translation, it is translated with a traditional Trinitarian bias and includes excessive capitalization as well as suggestive section headings that further biases the reader.

 Best Version Not Under Copyright Restrictions